-- Parts of some firms' data is provided on a "best endeavours basis" and therefore cannot be considered as 100% accurate. - The figures for customer numbers, including PEPs, is based on a simple sum of individual firms' data.
+- The report is based on data provided by firms; the Authority does not check the accuracy of data for every firm but may raise questions with firms. - Parts of some firms' data is provided on a "best endeavours basis" and therefore cannot be considered as 100% accurate. - The figures for customer numbers, including PEPs, is based on a simple sum of individual firms' data.
 A customer of one firm may also have relationships with another and be counted twice in this data. - One firm reported that its customer numbers may be double counted in parts, due to them being both financial advisory and insurance intermediary customers.